Home > Artists > Stewart French

 Stewart French is a British classical guitarist known for performances with leading orchestras, including the Royal Philharmonic Orchestra at the Royal Albert Hall, and broadcasts on BBC Radio 3 and Classic FM.
 A graduate in Mathematics from Cambridge University, he later trained at the Royal Academy of Music, where he was awarded the DipRAM for the highest-marked postgraduate guitar recital in the Academy’s history.

-He has appeared internationally as a soloist and chamber musician with ensembles such as the Tetra Guitar Quartet and CHROMA Ensemble, and has recorded for major classical labels including Harmonia Mundi USA, Naxos, and Draft Records.
-His collaborators have included John Rutter, Tarik O’Regan, Paul Hillier, Dame Felicity Palmer, Iestyn Davies, and the National Chamber Choir of Ireland.
+He has appeared internationally as a soloist and chamber musician with ensembles such as the Tetra Guitar Quartet and CHROMA Ensemble, and has recorded for major classical labels including Harmonia Mundi USA, Naxos, and Universal.
+His collaborators have included Sir John Rutter, Tarik O’Regan, Paul Hillier, Dame Felicity Palmer, and the National Chamber Choir of Ireland.

-Alongside his performing career, Stewart founded the award-winning documentary series Fly On The Wall (2015–2023), filming over 300 leading musicians in session.
-His work as a filmmaker and producer has been featured by the BBC, The Times, and international record labels, and he is a visiting lecturer at the University of London in guitar composition.
+Alongside his guitar career, Stewart founded the award-winning documentary series Fly On The Wall (2015–2023), filming over 300 leading musicians in session.
+His work as a filmmaker and in audio production has been featured by the BBC, The Times, and released by labels including Hyperion, Naxos, Universal and Deutsche Gramophone.